Information on Examinations

 Applying for exam support

-The deadline to avail of exam supports for Semester II is 10th March, 2017
+The deadline to avail of exam supports for Semester 1 is 23rd October, 2017

 Once the Registry publish the examination timetable it will be available to view on your portal page.
 All timetabling queries should be directed to registry.

 For first time registrants with the Service, your accommodations will have been agreed at your initial registration meeting with the Disability Officer.
 For returning students, your accommodations have been rolled over from your previous sitting.
 The only exception would be if you have since spoken to the Disability Officer and agreed any changes.

 Students with a Specific Learning Disability